telekommunisten/nat-penetration-tradeoffs/readme.rst

 ``````````

 The first obstacle software developers encounter when building decentralized systems is this NAT problem;
-to solve this problem with ICE, NAT-PMP or UPnP is to depend on the quality of the NAT device being utilized.
+to solve this problem with NAT-PMP or UPnP is to depend on the quality of the NAT device being utilized.
+Furthermore
-For many applications the higher latency of onion services can be tolerated in exchange for a more reliable solution.
+if Alice and Bob are both behind partial-cone NAT devices then utilizing ICE implies failing back to a TURN proxy server;

-Tor project is currently working to improve onion services;
+the single point of failure.
+For many applications the higher latency of onion services can be tolerated in exchange
-with the implementations of `Tor Prop 224`_ and `Tor Prop 250`_
+for a more reliable solution.

 Tor design documents
 ````````````````````

 - `Tor Prop 224`_ - Next-Generation Hidden Services in Tor
 - `Tor Prop 250`_ - Random Number Generation During Tor Voting

 .. _`Tor Prop 224`: https://gitweb.torproject.org/torspec.git/tree/proposals/224-rend-spec-ng.txt